-PSHE is a school subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+PERSONAL, SOCIAL, HEALTH AND ECONOMIC (PSHE) EDUCATION Compulsory PSHE is a school subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in a modern, changing society.
 The course is made up of three strands and is taught by tutors in the form of one lesson every cycle.

-Strand Topics covered Health and Well-being Self esteem and confidence, mental health awareness, first aid and well-being Relationships Contraception, STI's, positive and negative relationships, drugs, alcohol and decision making, consent and body image Living in a wider world Goal setting, prejudice and discrimination, digital citizenship, careers, study skills and community.
+Strand Topics covered Health and Well-being Self esteem and confidence, mental health awareness, first aid, drugs education and well-being Relationships Contraception, STI's, positive and negative relationships, drugs, alcohol and decision making, consent and body image Living in a wider world Goal setting, prejudice and discrimination, digital citizenship, careers, study skills and community.

-THE DUKE OF EDINBURGH'S INTERNATIONAL AWARD

-The Duke of Edinburgh's International Award is a voluntary, non-competitive, enjoyable and balanced programme that provides participants with the opportunity to develop a new skill, partake in physical activity and give back to the community through volunteering.
+THE DUKE OF EDINBURGH'S INTERNATIONAL AWARD The Duke of Edinburgh's International Award is a voluntary, non-competitive, enjoyable and balanced programme that provides participants with the opportunity to develop a new skill, partake in physical activity and give back to the community through volunteering.
 Pupils will be challenged in teams of 4-7 to plan an expedition across the Italian countryside.
 They will complete a two-day hike and will stay at camp sites.
 Pupils will develop skills in campcraft, map reading, route planning, navigation and orienteering, as well as having an enjoyable outdoor educational experience through two adventurous expeditions.
 There are three levels to the Award: Bronze, Silver and Gold.
 Young people design their own Award programme, set their own goals and record their own progress.
 The only person they compete against is themselves, by challenging their own beliefs about what they can achieve.
 The Duke of Edinburgh's International Award Bronze Level is available for pupils to partake in during Year 10 and 11.
 The Silver Level is available for pupils to partake in Year 12 and Year 13.
 Please note that the International Award will only run if circumstances with regard to COVID will allow.

-IGCSE COURSES AVAILABLE AT ST GEORGE'S
+IGCSE COURSES AVAILABLE AT ST GEORGE'S Compulsory Subjects:

-Compulsory Subjects:

-Biology IGCSE Chemistry IGCSE English Language IGCSE
+English Language IGCSE English Literature IGCSE Mathematics IGCSE

-English Literature IGCSE Mathematics IGCSE Physics IGCSE
+Biology IGCSE Chemistry IGCSE Physics IGCSE

 Humanities Options:

-Geography IGCSE History IGCSE
+Geography IGCSE History IGCSE Language Options:

-Language Options:

-Chinese IGCSE French IGCSE German IGCSE Italian IGCSE Italian A Language and Literature Pre-IB Italian B Pre-IB

-Latin IGCSE Spanish IGCSE
+Chinese IGCSE EAL (non-assessed) French IGCSE German IGCSE Italian IGCSE Italian A Language and Literature Pre-IB Italian B Pre-IB Latin IGCSE Spanish IGCSE General Options:

-General Options:

 Computer Science IGCSE Design and Technology IGCSE Drama GCSE

 Fine Art GCSE Music GCSE PE IGCSE

-Other Courses (Compulsory, Non-Assessed):
+Other Compulsory Courses (non-assessed):